leplatrem/blog.mathieu-leplatre.info/content/Dev/python_good_practices_2020.rst

         $(VENV)/bin/flake8 $(SOURCE) --ignore=W503,E501
         $(VENV)/bin/mypy $(SOURCE) --ignore-missing-imports

-By the way, using type checking is pretty straightforward and enjoyable :)
+By the way, using type checking in your Python project is now pretty straightforward and enjoyable :)

 .. code-block:: python